 One big downside of this vaporizer is that its vapor quality isn’t up there with the other vapes on the list.
 Except compared to the Flowermate V5s.
 Its vapor quality is slightly better than of the Flowermate V5s.

-Being a 100% conduction vaporizer, it's also less efficient than the other options on the list (the FM V5s excluded).
+Being a 100% conduction vaporizer, it’s also less efficient than the other options on the list (the FM V5s excluded).
 It has a big bowel and needs a good amount of herb in it to produce satisfying hits.
-So this vape isn't suited for micro-dosing.
-It's great for long sessions and sharing with friends though.
+So this vape isn’t suited for micro-dosing.
+It’s great for long sessions and sharing with friends though.
 This is also why it’s the best option on the list for heavy users.

 If you think that cheap dry herb vaporizers are made from low quality materials…